78th EWA National Seminar

 In a series of roundtable discussions, journalists talk through challenges frequently faced on the education beat.
 They offer strategies for gaining access to classrooms, documents and school officials.
 Speakers share tips for generating fresh story ideas, along with finding students and thoughtfully incorporating their voices into your reporting.
 Get guidance on balancing daily beat pressures with enterprise projects and on navigating the reporter-editor relationship.

 A student with learning disabilities graduated high school never learning to read.
 Parents were forced to sign nondisclosure agreements while seeking solutions for their children’s special needs.
-A trans student qualified for special help at school because of a Biden administration rule inclusive of gender dysphoria.
+Trans students welcomed a Biden administration rule inclusive of gender dysphoria, but it prompted a broader attack on rights.
 Journalists who covered these stories share their reporting strategies and challenges.
 A legal expert also describes how major changes at the federal level may impact students with disabilities.

 As more local, state and federal policies and laws aim to restrict school discussion of race, racism and LGBTQ+ issues, research shows that some educators say they have curtailed their lessons on those topics while others say they will continue to teach their curricula regardless of any new constraints.
 But what do social studies lessons typically look like across the nation today, and what challenges – beyond restrictive laws – do history teachers often face?